caseyuhrig/micrograd_java/README.md

   - [Frist Half](https://github.com/karpathy/nn-zero-to-hero/blob/master/lectures/micrograd/micrograd_lecture_first_half_roughly.ipynb)
   - [Second Half](https://github.com/karpathy/nn-zero-to-hero/blob/master/lectures/micrograd/micrograd_lecture_second_half_roughly.ipynb)

-Note that there are commented out sections of code "main functions" that follow along to his video to test the math.
+Note that there are commented out sections of code in the Value class "demo(*) functions" that follow along to his video to test the math.
 Graph that opens showing the loss over time when running the demo.

 ![Graph that opens showing the loss over time](https://raw.githubusercontent.com/caseyuhrig/micrograd_java/master/contrib/lossvstime.png)

 The code could use a little cleanup, but a good starting point to build simple neural networks in Java.
-Java needs overloaded operators! :grin:
+Java needs overloaded operators! +1 :grin: